athms/hcprep/README.md

 ```

 ### 4.2 Interacting with the data
-The HCPrep also contains a set of functions that allow to easily interact with the locally stored data in BIDS format.
-Specifically, each function returns the path of a filetype:
+HCPrep also contains a set of functions that allow to easily interact with the locally stored data in BIDS format.
+Specifically, each function returns the path of one of the tfMRI filetypes:

 ```python
 # to get the path of the event files